-The Story of Lady and the Tramp Part Twoby Jim Korkis, staff writer
+The Story of Lady and the Tramp Part Twoby Jim Korkis, contributing writer

 Last time, this column covered the making of Lady and the Tramp (1955) and this week, I want to concentrate on something most of us take for granted in the classic Disney animated features, the attention to detail in the background to create a setting for the characters that is so real and believable that we instantly become immersed in the story.